-The park is open year-round.
+The park is open year-round 8 a.m. to 5 p.m.
 The American Avenue trailhead parking lot is open seven days a week to access the Arizona Trail and to accommodate after hours use by stargazers.
 The park is located at 3820 Wildlife Drive, Oracle, AZ 85623; (520) 896-2425.
+AZStateParks.com.

-A Picacho Peak State Park
+↑ Picacho Peak State Park

-Visitors traveling along I-10 in southern Arizona can't miss the prominent 3,374foot peak at Picacho Peak State Park.
+Visitors traveling along I-10 in southern Arizona can't miss the prominent 3,374- foot peak at Picacho Peak State Park.
 Enjoy the view as you hike the trails that wind up the peak and, often in the spring, overlook a sea of wildflowers.
 The peak's unique shape has been used as a landmark by travelers since prehistoric times.
 One of the first recordings was in the 1700s by the Anza Expedition as it passed through the area.

 The park facilities include a visitor center with exhibits and a gift store, and 85 electric campsites.
-Group areas, for day and overnight use, are available by reservation.
-Before you hike, be prepared with enough water, proper footwear, and gloves for cable railings-trails are steep and challenging.
+The group-use areas, for day and overnight use, are available by reservation.
+Before you hike, be prepared with enough water, proper footwear, and gloves for cable railings, as the trails are steep and challenging.

-The park's Gold LEED-certified visitor center is open daily.
+The park's Gold LEED certified visitor center is open from 8 a.m. to 5 p.m. (hours vary by season), and the entrance gate is closed from 10 p.m. to 5 a.m.
 Trails are closed from sunset to sunrise.
 Check AZStateParks.com before your visit.
 The park is located off I-10, Exit 219, Picacho, AZ 85141; (520) 466-3183.